MicrosoftDocs/msix-docs/msix-src/packaging-tool/insider-program.md

 ## Share your feedback

 If you run into an issue while using the app, press **Windows key + F** to launch **Feedback Hub**.
-Provide as much information as possible regarding the issue to help us diagnose and resolve the problem.
+Provide as many details as possible regarding the issue to help us diagnose and resolve the problem.

+You can also share feedback directly from within the app.
+Click on Settings(gear icon) on the home screen and choose **Feedback** tab and select the button that best represents your issue.
+This will directly launch **Feedback Hub** and fill the necessary category information on your behalf.

 **Feedback Hub** is also a great way to share ideas and suggestions for new features that you would like to see in the app.